CodeWithSwastik/discord-lib/README.md

 # discord-lib 0.0.1

-discord-lib currently supports discord bots written in JSON and XML.
-It will soon support yaml, toml, etc
+discord-lib currently supports discord bots written in JSON, XML and yaml.
+It will soon support toml, etc

 ## Installation